Fuyan Cave: Dating

 The teeth were dated by dating nearby stalagmites.
 The stalagmites were dated to at least 80,000 years.
 Since the teeth were found under rock over which the stalagmites had grown, the teeth must be older than 80,000 years old.
 More recent ancient DNA analysis of these remains indicated that the remains dated instead to the Holocene, although these recent findings are still under review.

 Specimen number FY-HT2 (9380±90 BP) in new study was incorrect identified as human teeth.
-Reconstructions of "deer-like" wear bear no resemblance to the pres-ervational reality of the tooth FY-HT-2.
+Reconstructions of "deer-like" wear bear no resemblance to the preservational reality of the tooth FY-HT-2.

 Implications

 The discovery is important for many reasons.
 Previous to this discovery, the earliest evidence for fully modern humans outside the Arabian Peninsula (Tianyuan Cave, Niah Cave, Mungo Man) dates to around 40,000 to 50,000 years, so the discovery at Fuyan Cave provides evidence showing that humans migrated out of Africa a lot earlier than previously assumed.
 Secondly, the finds at Fuyan Cave are much closer to modern humans than they are to contemporary finds at Xujiayao and Qafzeh.
 Thirdly, the discovery shows that modern humans arrived in southern China when there was an older, more primitive hominin present in northern China.
 Lastly, the discovery shows that modern humans were present in Asia at a time when there is no evidence for fully modern humans in Europe (43,000 BC), which is perhaps explained by the presence of Neanderthals in Europe preventing the entry of the modern humans.